PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 > 💡 **PostHog Tip:** You can apply different cohorts to any insight in PostHog, but you can also apply them to entire dashboards of insights.
 Simply create your cohort and then click 'Add filter' on your AARRR dashboard (it's at the top next to the date range), search for your cohort and then apply.

-## How to build your own AARRR pirate funnel
+## How to build an AARRR pirate funnel

 So you're sold on the AARRR framework, how do you get started?